 My interests also include the scholarship of teaching and learning (SoTL) with a focus on inquiry-based learning (IBL) as an approach to teaching/exploring mathematics.
 I am currently a Special Projects Coordinator for the Academy of Inquiry-Based Learning and a mentor for several new IBL practitioners.
 Moreover, I actively give talks and organize workshops on the benefits of IBL as well as the nuts and bolts of how to implement this approach in the mathematics classroom.

 In addition to using free and open-source software, I am inspired by the recent open-source textbook movement and I strongly believe that educators should choose free, open-source, or low cost textbooks when a viable alternative exists.
 For a selection of free and/or open-source textbooks, see my list located here.
 Also, take a peek at Rob Beezer’s selection on this page.
 Moreover, the American Institute of Mathematics maintains a list of approved open-source textbooks.
 If you find one of the books list on any of the above links more helpful than another, please let me know.

 I am a husband and a father of two incredible sons.
 My passions include cycling and rock climbing.
 I try to do a few ultra endurance mountain bike events each year.
 You can follow my cycling endeavors on Strava.
 Oh, I enjoy drinking copious amounts of coffee, too.

-To contact me, shoot me an email or use any of social media contacts in the sidebar.
+To contact me, shoot me an email or use any of the social media contacts in the sidebar.
 Here is my physical work address:Dana C. Ernst, PhD

 Mathematics & Teaching

 Unless stated otherwise, content on this site is licensed under a Creative Commons Attribution-Share Alike 4.0 International License.